Stav (staav) / autumn

 Kahyeets (kah-yeets) / summer

-A word that takes your imagination to the best of Israel: sun, beaches, matkot (beach paddleball), cold watermelon, and limonana.
-Such is the excitement for kahyeets in Israel, that it was the name of this hit song by Avior Malasa and has inspired countless others.
+A word that takes your imagination to the best of Israel: sun, beaches, matkot (beach paddleball), cold watermelon and limonana.
+Such is the excitement for kahyeets in Israel that it was the name of a hit song by Avior Malasa, and has inspired countless others.

 Shemesh (sheh-mesh) / sun

 For the pagan-influenced ancient Hebrews, the sun was a goddess, considered one of the leading Canaanite deities.
 Beit Shemesh, now a religious city near Jerusalem, was where sun worship was most widely practiced.
 Despite later attempts by Jewish religious scholars to stamp out this pagan idolatry from the Hebrew language (kha-MA, the female word for ‘hot’ in Hebrew, is the word you’ll find for sun in the religious texts), shemesh preserved its status and was adopted into modern Hebrew.

 One of three words present in the tanakh (the Hebrew Bible) to denote the soul, along with ruach and nefesh, neshama is a cognate of nesheema, which literally means ‘breath’.
 There is a Jewish belief that this breath came from God and is the source of part of man’s soul.
 Neshama sheli – ‘my soul’ – has become a popular term of endearment among Israelis.

 Chayim (chay-eem) / life